lossofego/spotify2soulseek/README.md

 - Obscure tracks may not be available

 **Downloads are slow**
-- Normal for Soulseek (peer-to-peer)
+- Normal for Soulseek, esp. if on wifi
 - Let it run in background
 - Speed depends on who's sharing

 **Spotify login fails**
 - Make sure browser opens the auth page
 - If stuck, close and retry

+you may want to use a VPN when using soulseek - mullvad is a good option

 ## Running from Source